 Employment opportunities in the dietetics profession are diverse.
 Acute care hospitals are mandated by the Joint Commission on Accreditation of Healthcare Organizations to employ a registered dietitian (RD) on staff.
 Other agencies required to employ a registered dietitian are those such as long-term care and rehabilitative centers, renal dialysis clinics, and public health departments which offer maternal and child services.
 Registered dietitians are in demand for employment; over the past five years, 94.9% of Winthrop University internship graduates seeking employment in dietetics were hired within three months of program completion.
-The most recent Winthrop internship class was completed in June 2011, and 92.8% are already employed as RDs.
+The most recent Winthrop internship class was completed in May 2015, and 92.8% are already employed as RDs.
 Employers benefit from Winthrop’s dietetic internship program by having an adequate employee pool of registered dietitians.
-Four of the most common work settings for RDs (ADA Compensation & Benefits Survey of the Dietetics Profession 2009) are:
+Five of the most common work settings for RDs (ADA Compensation & Benefits Survey of the Dietetics Profession 2016) are:

 - Ambulatory/outpatient (includes renal and diabetes)